Microsoft Adds Support For JavaScript Functions in Excel - Slashdot

 VB is a hold over the Bad Old days of Microsoft.
 Where to get the feature you needed the entire ecosystem.
 Even the long time Office for the Mac, didn't didn't support VBscript (or at least not completely)

-The biggest issue I have, is people using Excel and Access as their programming environment, to try to bypass us egotistical developers and ge
+The biggest issue I have, is people using Excel and Access as their programming environment, to try to bypass us egotistical developers and get a program running fast.
+Only to have it break a year down the line and get those egotistical developers digging in poorly written and designed system to make heads or tail on what went wrong.

 Re: (Score:2)